Anticipating and avoiding skills obsolescence in 2023

 It is also important to distinguish between the different types of skills obsolescence:

-Economic obsolescence of skills: This occurs when certain skills, although still present, are no longer useful or have lost their importance in a given job.
+Economic obsolescence of skills : It occurs when certain skills, although still present, are no longer useful or have lost their importance in a given job.
 This type of obsolescence is particularly common in fast-moving sectors such as digital technology and robotics.

-Organizational oversight: According to CEDEFOP, organizational oversight occurs when a company loses specific skills through staff turnover.
+Organizational oversight: According to CEDEFOP, organizational forgetting occurs when a company loses specific skills through staff turnover.

-Perspectivist obsolescence: This refers to outdated perceptions and beliefs about work and the work environment.
+Perspectivist obsolescence: It refers to outdated perceptions and beliefs about work and the work environment.

 These different types of obsolescence illustrate the complexity of the phenomenon and the diversity of factors that can contribute to skills obsolescence.